Touch is instrumental

 What is massage therapy?

 Massage may range from light strokes to deep pressure.
-There are many different types of massage and an experienced therapist will blend a tailor the treatment to your needs as I do.
-Some of the more familiar techniques are mentioned in the text below.
+There are many different types of massage, and an experienced therapist will blend a tailor the treatment to your needs as I do.

 Swedish —This is a gentle form of massage that uses long strokes, kneading, deep circular movements, vibration and tapping to help relax and energize you.